 Manage client inquiries by gathering information and responding to questions.
 Work to research and resolve problems in a timely manner.
 Assist members in understanding and maximizing the benefits and use of their program.

-Close collaboration with the communities they serve to maintain law and order, protect members of the public and their property, prevent crime, reduce the fear of crime and improve the quality of life for all citizens.
+Through close collaboration with their communities, they serve to maintain law and order, protect members of the public and their property, prevent crime, reduce the fear of crime and improve the quality of life for all citizens.

 Probation officers monitor offenders who get sentences of supervision—known as probation—instead of or in addition to jail time.
 They meet with offenders regularly to check their activities and to evaluate their progress.
 They make regular reports to the courts about the offenders’ behavior.
 Sometimes they may arrange substance-abuse rehabilitation or job training for their clients.
-Officers generally work in the adult, juvenile, or family divisions of probation departments.
-Some officers work for state or county courts; others work in the probation office of the U.S. District Court.
+Officers generally work in the adult, juvenile or family divisions of probation departments.
+Some officers work for state or county courts, while others work in the probation office of the U.S. District Court.

-“I started as a Counseling major at Grace, but within the first year realized my calling into law enforcement, therefore, I switched to Criminal Justice and Psychology.
+“I started as a Counseling major at Grace, but within the first year realized my calling into law enforcement.
+Therefore, I switched to criminal justice and psychology.
 Working for Campus Safety exposed me to local law enforcement.
 I went for a ride along and was hooked.
-I was hired January of 2007 as a Reserve Police Officer on the Winona Lake Police Department.
-After 4 years on WLPD I was hired full time by the Mishawaka Police.
-The greatest influence during my time at Grace College in the classroom was being exposed to those already in the field, such as Craig Allebach and law enforcement guest speakers.
-Looking back now, I see numerous positive factors during enrollment at GC which influenced my development into the law enforcement field.
-Among those are: professors and staff who cared for each individual student, influencing them with their kindness, knowledge, professionalism, and love for the Lord; an excellent exercise facility along with educational fitness and health courses.
-There are many demands in this field, such as court appearances, report writing and documentation, evidence integrity, physical fitness, and stress management.
+I was hired January of 2007 as a reserve police officer on the Winona Lake Police Department.
+After four years on WLPD, I was hired full-time by the Mishawaka Police.
+The greatest influence during my time at Grace College in the classroom was being exposed to those already in the field such as Craig Allebach and law enforcement guest speakers.
+Looking back now, I see numerous positive factors during my enrollment at GC [that] influenced my development into the law enforcement field.
+Among those are: professors and staff who cared for each individual student, influencing them with their kindness, knowledge, professionalism and love for the Lord and an excellent exercise facility along with educational fitness and health courses.
+There are many demands in this field, such as court appearances, report writing and documentation, evidence integrity, physical fitness and stress management.
 I credit the positive factors while attending GC with influencing a firm foundation for success with these demands.”